5 Ways to Check Your Idaho EBT Balance

 What To Do If Your Benefits Are Stolen

-2. File the “Stolen Food Stamps” form on the official website.
+File the “Stolen Food Stamps” form on the Health and Welfare website.

 Other Common Issues with EBT Cards and How to Resolve Them

-Beyond security threats, everyday issues can disrupt your access to benefits.
-Here are three common problems Idaho EBT cardholders face and the straightforward steps to resolve them quickly and efficiently.
+Beyond security threats, everyday issues can disrupt access to your benefits.
+Here are a few common problems you might face and the steps to resolve them quickly and efficiently.

-• Keep a small amount of cash to pay for any non-SNAP items separately.
+Keep a small amount of cash or another payment method ready to pay for any non-eligible items separately.

-• If a store regularly declines your card, report it to the manager and the Idaho Department of Health and Welfare.
+If your card is regularly declined at the same store, report it to the manager and the Department of Health and Welfare at 877-456-1233.

 Forgotten or Locked PIN

-Entering the wrong PIN four times in a row will automatically freeze your card for 24 hours as a security measure.
-This prevents anyone from guessing your PIN and accessing your benefits.
+Entering the wrong Personal Identification Number (PIN) four times in a row will freeze your card for 24 hours as a security measure.
+This prevents unauthorized use if your card is lost or stolen.

-• Choose a new four-digit code that is easy for you to remember but difficult for others to guess.
-Avoid using birthdates or simple repeating numbers.
+Choose a PIN that is easy for you to remember but hard for others to guess.
+Avoid using your birthday or simple repeating numbers.

 Damaged or Worn Card

-• Order a replacement by calling Fidelity Information Services (FIS) at 888-432-4328.
-According to the official DHW site, local offices no longer issue cards on-site.
+Call Fidelity Information Services (FIS) at 888-432-4328 to order a replacement.
+Local DHW offices in Idaho no longer issue cards on-site.

-• Your new card should arrive by mail within seven to ten business days.
-Confirm your mailing address is correct when you call.
+Your new card should arrive by mail within seven to ten business days.
+You can find more information on the Manage my SNAP page.

-• Until the new card arrives, you can ask a trusted household member to shop with their card or request a manual key-in entry at the register, though not all stores permit this.
+Until the new card arrives, you can ask a trusted household member to shop for you or request a manual key-in at the register, though not all stores permit this.

 Download the app